renatocpn/hellstriangle/README.md

 In this triangle the maximum total is: 6 + 5 + 7 + 8 = 26

 ## Solution

+PHP was the chosen language because I feel very confortable with it.
+But the aproach used on this solution could easily be developed in many other languages, with Object-Oriented or Functional programming.

 ### Laws
 #### Law 1